phil294/coffeesense/docs/guide/setup.md

 ## Project Setup

-- At project root exist `package.json` file, Vetur use it for infer vue version and get component date.
+- At project root exist `package.json` file, CoffeeSense use it for infer vue version and get component date.
 - At project root create a `jsconfig.json` or `tsconfig.json` that `include` all vue files and files that they import from, for example:

 - `jsconfig.json`